Callaway Cars: C11 (Limited Edition Range Rover 4.6 HSE)

-4.6 HSE Callaway Edition: The top-of-the-line model in 1999 was a limited edition (220 were made and had stickers on the dash that say Callaway and have the number) 4.6 HSE modified by Callaway in Old Lyme, Connecticut.
+The top-of-the-line model in 1999 was a limited edition Range Rover 4.6 HSE modified by Callaway in Old Lyme, Connecticut.
+A total of 220 were made and each one was numbered with "Callaway" stickers on the dash.
 They were available in Niagra Gray, Epsom Green, or Rutland Red.
-They had much of the black plastic painted body color and special dual exhaust system.
+They had much of the black plastic painted body color and a special dual exhaust system.
 The high performance Callaway engine with 240 bhp at 5,000 rpm and peak torque of 285 ft.lbf at 3,500 rpm improved the 4.6 HSE acceleration 0-60 mph from 9.7 seconds to 8.6 seconds.
 The Callaway 4.6 HSE sold for $75,000.

 The "short block" of the engine is the same as other Land Rover 4.6 HSE models.
 Short blocks used for the 4.6L Callaway engines were stamped with a 9.60:1 compression ratio marking from Land Rover.
 The increase of 0.25 points, up from the standard 4.6L compression ratio of 9.35:1 was achieved by a modification to the cylinder heads.
 The cylinder heads were also modified to improve the airflow into and out of the combustion chambers.
 The inlet manifold gasket front valley clamp was changed to accommodate the heater hose positioning on the bottom front of the Callaway manifold.
 The ram pipe housing was modified by shortening the ram pipe tube lengths.
 The intake runner lengths were tuned to increase both power and torque.
 The black plastic air inlet tube was replaced with a larger diameter fancy looking carbon fiber inlet tube to match the larger throttle bore in the plenum.
 The air cleaner box base was modified to increase the airflow.
 The Lucas GEMS ECU was calibrated to support the mechanical changes to the Callaway engine (the Callaway engine had the same basic FI as in 1998 and did not have the Bosch system that was on other 1999 HSEs).

 The Callaway drivetrain was also modified.
-The automatic transmission used in the Callaway 4.6 HSE Range has a different torque converter and the transmission control unit (TCU) has been recalibrated to take advantage of the increased torque and power of the engine.
-The shift points in both "normal" and "sport" modes have been changed to match the engine's increased power.
+The automatic transmission used in the Callaway 4.6 HSE Range has a different torque converter and the transmission control unit (TCU) was recalibrated to take advantage of the increased torque and power of the engine.
+The shift points in both "normal" and "sport" modes were changed to match the engine's increased power.

 The electronic shift transfer case has a new ratio sprocket set and chain.
-The resulting new ratios provide a high range ratio of 1.294:1, and a low range ratio of 3.481:1.
-The ratio change improves acceleration performance in high range while also providing improved off-road "crawl" performance and coast down rates in low range.
+The resulting new ratios provide a high range ratio of 1.294:1 and a low range ratio of 3.481:1.
+The ratio change improves acceleration performance in the high range while also providing improved off-road crawl performance and coast-down rates in the low range.